Synerise/ios-sdk/README.md

 #### Features

 ##### `getType`
 `SNRApiErrorType.Http` - it's returned when request succeeded to execute, but something went wrong and error code is returned (e.g. 403).
 `SNRApiErrorType.Network` - it's returned when request failed to execute (e.g. due to no Internet connection).
 `SNRApiErrorType.UnauthorizedSession` - it's returned when session is invalid for given request.
 `SNRApiErrorType.Unknown` - it's returned when unknown error occurred (e.g. no response from server when expected).

 ##### `getHttpCode`
 Returns http status code.
 If request failed to execute (e.g. due to no Internet connection), this value will be equal -1.

 ##### `getBody`
+Returns description parsed from response's error causes list.
+May be null if error type is different than `SNRApiErrorType.Http`.

 #### Example